superhenrikke/superhenrikke.github.io/books.md

 - I think you'll find it's a bit more complicated than that by Ben Goldacre (Started reading it in 2021).
 - Harry Potter and the Prisoner of Azkaban (Harry Potter og fangen fra Azkaban) by J.K.
 Rowling.
 (Norwegian translation)
 - Til oss fra de eldste av Linn Skåber, illustrert av Lisa Aisato
+- (Re-read) Spis deg fri - med Bright line eating by Susan Peirce Thompson.
+(Norwegain translation)
+- Why some like it hot - Food, genes, and cultural diversity by Gary Paul Nabhan